squidgetx/squidgetx.github.io/static/a-about.md

 <p><a href="/docs/resume.pdf">CV</a></p>

-<p class='post-meta'>Website powered by Jekyll, themed by Minima with heavy modification.</p>
+<p class='post-meta'>Website powered by Jekyll, themed by Minima with modification.
+Pasture raised and LLM-free.</p>
 </div>

+{% include signup.html %}